thamar-solorio/acl-pub/camera-ready-faq.md

       </ul>

    <a name="format-fonts"></a>
-   - **If your paper uses Asian fonts,** please ensure that they are embedded in the PDF file so that they can be displayed by non-Asian versions of the PDF reader.
-(Asian versions ship with a larger set of default fonts.)
+   - **Embedding Fonts**.
+You can check your final PDF with the command `pdffonts mypaper.pdf` and confirm that all the fonts say "yes" under "emb".
+START will not let you upload your final PDF otherwise.
+If you are including graphics with the PDF extension, these files must also have embedded fonts.
+If your paper uses Asian fonts, they must be embedded in the PDF file so that they can be displayed by non-Asian versions of the PDF reader (Asian versions ship with a larger set of default fonts.)

    - **Legacy: Margin Checks**.
 Authors are no longer asked to manually check or correct their margins when uploading their camera-ready papers.